kekehia123/cl_sster/readme.md

 #### `load_data`

-Loads the EEG data and prepares it for model training.
+Load the EEG data and define the number of samples in each trial for contrastive learning.

 - **Parameters**:
   - `data`: array-like of shape `(n_subjects, n_timepoints, n_channels)` - The input EEG data.